um-dsp/ProCapture/README.md

 # ProvML: Inference Provenance-Driven Characterization of Machine Learning in Adversarial Settings

-TODO:
-Please complete the following files/folders using relevant code in `Library` folder:

-1- We need to complete the following three python files that represents the skeleton of the tool.
-They have to be implemented in a unified way and independantly from the used model or datasets.
-Thus, the taget model and datasets should be set as parameters by the user.

-- ` activation_extractor.py`: The first step on our characterization approach is to extract activations of the target model `model`.
-This model should be pretrained and previously stored at `Models/[data_name]/`
-- ` learn-graph.py`: The Second step: We train another model called `graph_model` that learns the NN graph (activations) of the target model `model`.
-This model should be also stored at `Models/[data_name]/`.
 - ` Attribution.py`: The thrid step: is to perform **Attributions** on the trained `graph_model`.
 This file should include a fucntion that takes as input a `graph_model` and `data_name`, the model should be imported automaticcaly from `Models/[data_name]/[[graph_model_name]`.
 Example: `Models/MNIST/graph_MNIST.pth`

 2- Our extensive experiments, including plots, compultations and test that we performed for emperical and structured characterization has be included in a jupyter notebook file `characterization.ipynb`.
 This file should list code chunks of all our experiments ans plots with description of each chunk of code.